David Lockton: International Race of Champions

 Upon leaving the Ontario Motor Speedway, Lockton created and developed the format for International Race of Champions (IROC), airing on ABC from 1973 to 2006, and the longest running made for television series that aired on ABC from 1973 to 2006.
 IROC was an auto racing competition.
-Series Champion drivers from the Indianapolis, NASCAR, F1, and road racing series were invited to race identically-prepared cars set up by a single team of mechanics in an effort to make the race purely a test of driver ability.
+Series Champion drivers from the Indianapolis, NASCAR, F1, and road racing series were invited to race identically prepared cars set up by a single team of mechanics in an effort to make the race purely a test of driver ability.

-California Business

 In 1972 Lockton purchased California Business, a controlled circulation tabloid format business publication based in Los Angeles and converted it to a paid weekly.
 Using direct mail to acquire paid subscribers, he increased advertising revenues and brought the publication to break-even in two years.
 California Business was the first regional business weekly in the country.
 Regional business publications subsequently became a multibillion-dollar publishing segment.
 The publication pioneered the concept of “Annual Reports,” “Corporate Update” and “Corporate Listing” sections, in which companies paid to distribute their annual reports, ran “advertorials” and brief corporate descriptions.
 These features have subsequently been used by many business publications including Fortune, Barron's, and Forbes.
 California Business won a Gerald Loeb Award in 1972.